lindell/multi-gitter/README.md

 # Include GitLab subgroups when using the --group flag.
 include-subgroups: false

+# Insecure controls whether a client verifies the server certificate chain and host name.
+Used only for Bitbucket server.
+insecure: false

 # Take manual decision before committing any change.
 Requires git to be installed.
 interactive: false